jtvanlew/jtvanlew.github.io/_posts/2014-12-06-wort-chiller-pump.md

 $$

 ### Short equation discussions
 I'd like to actually pause to look at the solutions of the hot and cold bath temperatures.
-As a logic check, I want to see how the solutions look as $t\rightarrow \infty$ -- or in other words, steady state.
+As a logic check, I want to see how the solutions look as $t\rightarrow \infty$; or in other words, steady state.
 For the hot bath we're left with

 $$
 \begin{equation}